-FTDNA recommend one member ofeach Surname Study acts as Administrator.
+FTDNA recommend one member of each Surname Study acts as Administrator.
 Administrators are unpaid volunteers who have no financial or contractual relationship with FTDNA, Family Search or the Clan Irwin Association.
 The Administrator's roles include liaising with individual members, identifying distinctive genetic families, relating these to genealogical research, managing the application of Donations to our General Fund, and promulgating results and associated issues, all without compromising confidentialities.

 This Study is administered by James Irvine, co-founder of the Study, Trustee of the Bonshaw Preservation Trust, and Seneschal to the Chief of Irvine of Drum.
 All queries concerning the Study, other than those relating to autosomal DNA and Family Finder tests, should be addressed to him at email@example.com.
 It is appreciated if existing members include their Kit No. in the message header.
 He endeavours to answer every e-mail from members and prospective members as promptly as possible, but please note that he does not regularly monitor the Activity Feed page of FTDNA's Irwin Clan project website, nor does he respond to invitations to participate in social media sites such as Facebook, Linked In etc.

-The Study has three co-administrators: Kent Irvin (KentLIrvin@cs.com), who co-founded the Study and now acts as "reserve"; Rev. Peter Irvine (email@example.com) who founded the Irvine Clan Autosomal Project in October 2014, to whom all enquiries relating to autosomal DNA tests, including FTDNA's Family Finder Test, should be directed; Bryant McAlister (email@example.com) and David Stumpf (firstname.lastname@example.org) advises on BigY data analysis, and Brian Irwin (email@example.com) who is investigating how our website might be improved.
+The Study has four co-administrators: Kent Irvin (KentLIrvin@cs.com), who co-founded the Study and now acts as "reserve"; Rev. Peter Irvine (firstname.lastname@example.org) who founded the Irvine Clan Autosomal Project in October 2014, to whom all enquiries relating to autosomal DNA tests, including FTDNA's Family Finder Test, should be directed; Bryant McAlister (email@example.com) and David Stumpf (firstname.lastname@example.org) who advise on BigY data analysis, and Brian Irwin (email@example.com) who is investigating how our website might be improved.

 Please note that The Clan Irwin Surname DNA Study is an independent study undertaken on a zero cost basis (apart from the cost of its URL).
-The Administrators of this Study, present and past, are volunteers who claim no expertise in genetic studies and have no financial involvement with FTDNA, nor have they independently verified the claims of this organization, and they take no responsibility for any results, analyses or disclosures of private information that may arise directly or indirectly from this Study.
+The Administrators of this Study, present and past, are volunteers who do not claim to be authoritative on genetic studies and have no financial involvement with FTDNA, nor have they independently verified the claims of this organization, and they take no responsibility for any results, analyses or disclosures of private information that may arise directly or indirectly from this Study.
 Participation in this Study is welcome but strictly voluntary, and each Study member remains responsible for satisfying themselves and behaving appropriately on matters of reliability and confidentiality.
 The Administrators do not undertake any representations or assurances other than those contained in the Study's Privacy Statement.